1974 Florida gubernatorial election

 The 1974 Florida gubernatorial election took place on November 5, 1974.
 Incumbent Democratic Governor Reubin Askew won re-election to a second term.

 This was just the second time after 1956, and the first that the Governor of Florida was re-elected for the second four-year term.
 This was also the first time a candidate got over one million votes in a Florida governor election.

 Primary elections

 Primary elections were held on September 10, 1974.

 Democratic primary

 Incumbent Reubin O'Donovan Askew faced little opposition in the Democratic Party primary.
-Despite a challenge from his own Lieutenant Governor Thomas Burton Adams, Jr., Askew, a popular member of the New Southerner political generation, was renominated easily.
+Despite a challenge from his own Lieutenant Governor Thomas Burton Adams, Jr., Askew, a popular member of the "New Southerner" political generation, was renominated easily.

+13.4% of the voting age population participated in the Democratic primary.